A Beginner’s Guide to laying vinyl tile

 Step Four-Remove the paper backing from the tile and firmly press the tile into place.

-**Note if there is any seepage with the adhesive wipe immediately with damp cloth.
+**Note if there is any seepage with the adhesive wipe immediately with a damp cloth.

 Step Five-Use a vinyl roller to press out any excess adhesive or air bubbles to ensure good adhesion.